 Let me first shine some light on what I mean with the Traditional or Annual process.
-It usually has the following elements
+It usually has the following elements:

 The last bullet happens because the document is usually written by the supervisor, not the employee and into some sort of document.
-Since it’s just a document (Word/GoogleDocs/traditional HR -system/you name it), it drops into a black hole after the meeting is over.
+Since it’s just a document (Spreadsheet/GoogleDocs/traditional HR -system/you name it), it drops into a black hole after the meeting is over.
 It doesn’t make any noise throughout the year and because of this,

 Dropping the Annual process doesn’t mean there’s no development process.
 No. Rather than meeting once a year, companies, supervisors and employees are meeting several times a year and working towards more efficient ways of developing, coaching, taking the strategy forward and getting the job done.
 A step within what I call the Employee Driven Development process.

 The Employee Driven process acknowledges that the workforce is diverse in backgrounds, experiences, passions, dreams and goals.
 Ability to contribute to the company strategy and vision, develop in a speed that works best and keeping those passions and dreams alive are parts that build the process.
 Adding a transparent flavor to it all creates a cornerstone of sustainable companies.
-The management sets the destination, the ultimate goals to be reached and the employees travel there autonomously, yet, reaching the same goal, on time.
+The management sets the destination, the ultimate goals to be reached and the employees heading there autonomously, yet, reaching the same goal, on time.

 So, how can you start the transformation?